 When I wrote my blog “Living with Neuroendocrine Cancer – it takes guts“, that wasn’t me being one of those trendy bloggers saying the sort of things people want to hear.
 Nor was my article “Neuroendocrine Cancer – is normally slow growing BUT …..” an attempt to invoke some sort of ‘pity party’.
 Neither of those things are my style.
 Despite the metaphoric angle to the post title, it really does take guts to live with a life threatening condition due to many of the ‘buts’.

 Despite my positive sounding blogs and my generally focused and determined nature, I sometimes have bad periods where I feel I’m not coping well living with cancer.
 I’ve lost count of the number of times I’d planned to do something and then put if off for various reasons.
-It’s really easy to become almost permanently inactive and lethargic and that is not a good outcome.
+When you live with cancer or long term chronic disease, it can be really easy to become almost permanently inactive and lethargic – that is not a good outcome and I fight hard not to fall into bad routines.
+Fortunately, my wife Chris helps me get through some of this.

 Sometimes there is a fine line between ‘poker face’ and ‘cancer card’.